 Figure 1.
 Overall System Architecture

 1.3 Yearly Milestones

-This is the first time for the Comb Studio to participate in IARC mission 7.
+This is the second time for the Comb Studio to participate in IARC mission 7.
 Both our technology and experience are immature.
 Therefore, in this year, our goal is to achieve a fully autonomous flight based on visual navigation and drive as much as 3 or more ground robot to the green line.

 2. AIR VEHICLE

-We choose quadrotor helicopter as the flight platform for the mission.
-The quadrotor airframe is chosen from the well-designed airframes which are available for DIY players.
-And the PX4 board is chosen as the flight control system.
-The PX4 is an independent, open-source, open-hardware project aiming at providing a high-end autopilot to the academic, hobby and industrial communities at low costs and high availability.
+A coaxial octarotor aircraft is chosen as the flight platform.
+Eight rotors are used to generate as much lift as possible within a limited airframe size; a coaxial configuration is chosen to accommodate larger rotors, which possess higher efficiency.
+The airframe is off-the-shelf, while Pixraptor (a modification of PX4 hardware) is used as the flight control system.
+The Pixraptor is an independent, open-source, open-hardware project aiming at providing a high-end autopilot to the academic, hobby and industrial communities at low costs and high availability.
 It employs 168 MHz Cortex M4F CPU and runs a very efficient real-time operating system (RTOS), which provides a POSIX-style environment.
-For its fast data process ability and the open-source software structure, the PX4 is an ideal hardware system for us.
+For its fast data process ability and the open-source software structure, the Pixraptor is an ideal hardware system for us.
 So we choose it as our flight control board and develop the control algorithm for the competition.
-To satisfy the safety request, we design and manufacture protect shell for the quadrotor.
+To satisfy the safety request, we design and manufacture protect shell for the aircraft.